maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

 -  Lastly, it’s important to know that you can only edit the layer that is considered *active* by JOSM.
 If you are unable to edit the map in your map window, it’s probably because you don’t have the correct layer set as active.
-Most layers, such as GPS points, Walking Papers, and satellite imagery, can’t be edited.
+Most layers, such as GPS points, Field Papers, and satellite imagery, can’t be edited.
 The only layers that can be edited are data from OpenStreetMap, which are usually called “Data Layer 1”.